-How The ATM Machine Business works?
+How The ATM Machine Business works

 The ATM Business requires a few simple components.
 First you need a location.
 Once you know where your ATM machine will be located, you’ll need to purchase an ATM Machine.
 Once you have an ATM machine, you’ll need ATM Processing which is similar to credit card processing, except with ATM Machines the processing center uses ATM networks instead of credit networks.
+You’ll need to know how ATMs work.

 To begin with, we will have to program or re-program (if you already own an ATM) your ATM machine with a TID (terminal ID number).
 Each Machine has it’s own terminal ID assigned to the ATM at the location.
 This is the number that identifies your ATM machine on our ATM processing system.